 - select "No" at question 1.9.11 for all researchers named on the application.

-- It is a CSU requirement that all researchers named on the application must provide their signature.
+- It is a Charles Sturt requirement that all researchers named on the application must provide their signatures.
 Student applicants must have signatures from their supervisors.

 - if you are a student, your student ID should be included in the field provided for "staff ID"

 It is helpful if all documents are converted to PDF files before uploading into the package.

 Complete all mandatory sections of the HREA form and upload all the materials you will need to generate a HREA document.
 As per the HREA instructions, ensure you have saved a copy of the application for your records and possible future reloading.
 Submit via email to firstname.lastname@example.org.